 The rideable Thomas the Train has a weight limit of 40lbs and goes a maximum speed of two miles per hour.
 Parents can place it along the included circular track to keep their tiny tots safe and secure.
 Slightly older toddlers can ride this slowly through the house without a track.
 Still, it won’t support much weight, and it cannot go up hills.

 This Barbie Dream Camper toy is shaped like a squat camper van.
 It’s a bit more back-heavy than the Power Wheels Jeep Wrangler options or ATVs.
 While it’s cute and it comes with quite a few accessories, it might be more liable to flip backward down a hill than other options.

-Shaped like a motorized chair on wheels, this electric vehicle can reach five miles per hour.
+Shaped like a motorized chair on wheels, the Wild Thing is an electric vehicle that can reach five miles per hour.
 However, it’s also notoriously tricky to operate.